Alicisox/Disaster-Response-Pipeline/README.md

 6. [Results](#Results)

 ## Project Motivation
 The disaster response messages are the crucial message that needs time to classify because they are sensitive.
-If the process can be done by automatic, it could save a lot of time for emergency work.
+If the process can be done automatically, it could save a lot of time for emergency work.
 Therefore, I want to solve this problem to reduce the workload of the emergency response officers.

 ## Description
 Analyzing and classified disaster response messages by natural language processing (NLP).
 Then shows the data visualization of results on the website by Flask framework.